marissaposner/graph-hackathon-2023/README.md

 ## About

-SybilShield is an open-source project built for the StarkNet ecosystem that utilizes blockchain data to detect Sybil attack behaviors.
+Chat With the Graph is an open-source project built for the Graph Protocol ecosystem that allows users to ask ChatGPT to visualize their data and then our frontend displays the results.

-A Sybil attack is a type of attack where an attacker creates multiple fake identities (also known as Sybil nodes) in a network in order to gain control or disrupt the network's operation.

-SybilShield is implemented using Apibara technology to explore on-chain data, allowing it to detect and mitigate Sybil attacks by identifying and isolating fake identities.

 ## Getting Started